 - Course-related extensions and adjustments

 - University-issued and enforced no contact orders

 - Increased monitoring of certain areas of the campus

-These are just a few examples of interim measures.
-Title IX Coordinators work with students to ensure that interim measures are individually tailored to meet each individual's unique needs.
+These are just a few examples of supportive measures.
+Title IX Resource Coordinators work with students to ensure that supportive measures are individually tailored to meet each individual's unique needs.

-It is important to know that you do not have to file a formal complaint with ODR or a report with HUPD in order to receive interim measures.
+It is important to know that you do not have to file a formal complaint with ODR or a report with HUPD in order to receive supportive measures.